 For example, if you notice a low CTR but a high reach, it might be time to test different ad creatives or headlines.
 And, if the conversion rate is low despite a high CTR, consider reviewing your landing page experience or targeting settings.

-FAQs in Relation to Facebook Ads Troubleshooting
+FAQs about Facebook Ads Troubleshooting

 Conclusion